How to List Hobbies and Interests on a CV (With Examples)

 Cocktail techniques

-Attending cooling workshops or master classes.
+Attending cooking workshops or master classes.

 Check out our catering assistant CV and bartender CV examples for more inspiration.